csc301-2024-s/13-Engineers-Without-Borders/README.md

 On Windows at least, the path to the tool is `C:/Program Files/Unity/Hub/Editor/2022.3.18f1/Editor/Data/Tools/UnityYAMLMerge.exe`

-Then, just open up the project in Unity, like any other normal Unity project.
-The project is optimized for a 9:20 viewport ratio, so be sure to set that as your viewport's ratio when testing.
+After you've properly configured your git config file, you can launch Unity Hub and open the project folder.
+This should bring up the entire project in the Unity editor.
+Be sure to set your viewport's ratio to 9:20 before doing any testing, as that's what the project is optimized for.

-It is recommended to edit scripts by clicking on them in the Unity editor, as that will give you the appropriate intellisense (assuming you've set that up correctly; https://code.visualstudio.com/docs/other/unity ).
+Note that the Unity editor is used to create applications using the Unity Engine and is not an IDE.
+Changes to the scripts themselves will have to be made through any text editor of your choosing.
+It is recommended that you edit them by clicking on them in the Unity editor, as that will give you the appropriate intellisense (assuming you've set that up correctly; https://code.visualstudio.com/docs/other/unity ).

 UML diagrams can be viewed in the browser, and edited using Violet UML Editor (https://sourceforge.net/projects/violet/).